Please ensure Javascript is enabled for purposes of website accessibility

 3. Team Make-Up: Finally, the Travel Director, Board Members, and Assigned Head Coach ensure each team has a balanced roster.
 Each team needs a reasonable distribution of guards and forwards/centers.
 Teams need players that can dribble, shoot, defend, rebound, etc. This aspect plays an important part of the final roster selection.
 Please understand, again, that no try-out process is perfect.
 The Danvers Boys Travel Basketball Board believes that by following the procedures and strategies outlined above, the team selection process is reasonably fair and just.

-*The exception to the above regarding rosters sizes would be if there are not enough players that try out to accommodate the required rosters sizes.
-For example, if only 20 total players try out for a grade level, there would likely be two teams of 10 players per team.
+**The above assumes there are an adequate number of players that register and try out to complete two full rosters.
+The exception to the above regarding rosters sizes would be if there are not enough players that try out to accommodate the required rosters sizes.
+For example, if only 21 total players try out for a grade level, there would likely be a team of 10, and another team of 11.

 bottom of page